 No!
 I always leave them on and assuming you will be filtering your milk, then the small pieces of skin will be removed to ensure the milk is not grainy.

 When using almonds, then I recommend you to strain it.
-Other nut milks made with, for example, cashews or macadamia nuts, don't always need filtration.
+Other nut milks made with, for example, cashews, hemp seeds or macadamia nuts, don't always need filtration.
 But, when using almonds, you won't be able to blend the mixture enough to completely dissolve the pulp.
-If you do not have any of the equipment described above, then I have seen nut milks strained simply using a fine mesh colander (go slow and scrape with a spatula).
+If you do not have any of the equipment described above, then I have seen nut milks strained simply using a fine mesh colander (go slow and scrape with a spatula) or try making a hemp seed milk!

 Soaking your almonds will make them nicely plumped, softer and easier to blend, but there is a quick method to bypass this step if you are in a rush.
 You can first boil water, then add the almonds, remove from the heat and let soak for about 30-60 minutes.
 This should be enough to make them more blend-able!